Other Alternative Notations vs WYSIWYP for Beginners

 Rhythm is visually intuitive.

 The vast majority of alternatives are based on a chromatic octave staff design to remove the need for key signatures.
 Like WYSIWYP, they also have the same format across all octaves.
-This approach would seem like the obvious fix to a problem caused by not expanding the diatonic system of the Middle Ages to a full chromatic system where all twelve scale degrees have an equal place on the staff.
+A chromatic approach would seem like the obvious fix to a problem caused by not expanding the diatonic system of the Middle Ages to a full chromatic system where all twelve scale degrees have an equal place on the staff.

 And once you start stacking up octaves to accommodate the entire range of a score, I think the number of lines and spaces can feel overwhelming to a beginning student.
 In contrast, WYSIWYP's diatonic octave has only two lines.
 The red and blue lines map to the C and F keys on the keyboard.
 Naturals, sharps and flats are indicated by notehead shape.
 In my view, making the real-time playing adjustments for sharps and flats on a 7 position diatonic octave is a better tradeoff than reading a more complicated octave with 12 dedicated staff positions.
+(I acknowledge this may not be everyone's choice and so while I advocate for my design, I believe there is no one solution that will satisfy everyone.
+Therefore, I believe there is room in the music world for other alternative notations from which to choose because there is no one-size-fits-all solution possible.

 As with Klavarskribo, WYSIWYP uses of a true timeline so that distance between consecutive noteheads in time indicates note duration.
-But I believe the distance is more clearly seen by the use of “stripes” which are visually intuitive.
+But I believe the distance is more clearly seen by the use of “stripes” (WYSIWYP's notetails) which are visually intuitive.